 If you suspect that your third molars are erupting, you should visit a dentist for a check-up to confirm.
 You can visit your local dental clinic and following the consultation, you can choose to remove your tooth there or be referred to an oral and maxillofacial surgery.
 It is wise to extract third molars in the wrong position as soon as you can.

 At Ocean Dental, we have a regular visiting oral surgeon specialist coming in every month for more complex surgery cases.
-We also have X-ray machines for panoramic X-ray (OPG) and CBCT (for 3D scans).
+We also have dental X-ray machines for panoramic X-ray (OPG) and CBCT (for 3D scans).
 We aim for every step to be done within our clinic for your own comfort and convenience.

 For more information or help, check out our wisdom tooth removal services.